So what’s the difference between a cover letter and a resume?

 Of course, you should mention some of your relevant skills in the cover letter as well.
 But make sure you’re not repeating your resume word by word.

-Now let's move on to the things that make every cover letter great!
+Now let's move on to the things that make that cover letter great!

 How to choose the most suitable salutation and make a good impression